Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/attribute.md

 # Attribute

-Attributes are metadata that can be attached to Trimble Creator geometry (<a href="/concepts/GeneralConcepts/primitive.md" target="_blank">primitives</a>), points, nodes, and graphs.
+Attributes are metadata that can be attached to Trimble Creator geometry ([primitives](/concepts/GeneralConcepts/primitive.md)), points, nodes, and graphs.

 In Trimble Creator, attributes "piggy back" on points and primitives as they flow through the graph.
 This avoids the need to use separate graph branches for metadata and geometry.